Ask Canyon Springs Family Dental if our services are right for youMake an Appointment

 - If you encounter any issues or abnormalities, please call our office.

-We can help you relax with intravenous sedation during your dental treatments.
-Call Canyon Springs Family Dental at 210-293-0810.
+If you need dental care but have concerns about injections or heavy sedation Canyon Springs Family Dental can help you relax with intravenous sedation during your dental treatments.
+Call us at 210-293-0810.